rnd7/awsm/README.md

 ![alt text](documentation/awsm-pitch-generator-connected.png "AWSM - Wave Generator Connected")

 ### Pitch Connect
-Click to create and connect a new WaveSpline Generator that changes the pitch of the Wave Generator within the selected Voice.
+Click to create and connect a new WaveSpline Generator that changes the pitch of the Wave Generator of the selected Voice.

 ![alt text](documentation/awsm-generator-connect.png "AWSM - Pitch Generator Connect")

 ### Pitch Disconnect
+Only visible when connected.
 Click to disconnect and remove the Pitch Generator of the selected Voice.

 ![alt text](documentation/awsm-generator-disconnect.png "AWSM - Pitch Generator Connect")